Fannie Mae, Freddie Mac, and Loan Limits

 - Two years of income: Have the last two years' worth of your W-2 or tax documents proving you have a reliable, consistent source of income.
 Nowadays, many lenders allow you to e-sign to authorize them to pull their tax transcripts.
 Lenders will also want to see you have enough “cash reserves” in your bank account to cover anywhere from 3-6 months of mortgage payments.
 Why?
 Again, the lender needs to ensure that you can cover the mortgage without any late payments in at least the first 12-13 months of your mortgage.
 They will perform underwriting with the question of “does this individual have the ability-to-repay this mortgage?”

-- Sterling credit score and history: Generally you need a credit score of at least 640 (considered “fair”) before a lender will approve you for a conventional mortgage.
-However, it is highly unlikely lenders will approve you for a jumbo mortgage if your credit score falls below the 700-720 range.
+- Sterling credit score and history: It is highly unlikely lenders will approve you for a jumbo mortgage if your credit score falls below the 700-720 range.
 However, there are some non-bank lenders and smaller banks who may have created specific high-balance mortgage loans specifically for borrowers whose free cash-flow, income & assets support the mortgage, even if they have <700 FICO scores, so there is some evidence this is beginning to change.

 - Debt-to-Income ratio (DTI): Conventional mortgages are almost always qualified mortgages (“QM”), which means that your debt-to-income ratio (your monthly debt obligations compared to your monthly income) needs to be 43% or less.
 This same rule would apply for jumbo mortgages that are also qualified mortgages, but often lenders will want you to have a lower DTI since the loan is so large.
 However, the age-old 43% DTI rule of thumb is also starting to change, as Fannie Mae announced July 29, 2017 that they would be raising the DTI ceiling to 50% in an effort to give potential homebuyers more options than just an FHA loan.
 Borrowers will still have to be vetted by Fannie Mae's automated underwriting system called Desktop Underwriter (DU), but this is a very big change, especially in an era where the federal standard DTI is still 43%.